TritonDataCenter/manatee/docs/trouble-shooting.md

 1. [Check that no manatee peers are out of disk space](#manatee-runs-out-of-space).
 1. [Find the set of manatee peers in the DC](#find-the-set-of-manatee-peers-in-a-dc) and verify that an async peer exists.
-You should see 3 instances -- the missing async is the instance that is missing from `# manatee-stat`
+You should see 3 instances -- the missing async is the instance that is missing from `# manatee-adm status`
 1. Log on to the async peer.
 1. Restart the manatee-sitter process. `# svcadm disable manatee-sitter; svcadm enable manatee-sitter`
-1. Check via `# manatee-stat` that you see 3 peers with replication information.
+1. Check via `# manatee-adm status` that you see 3 peers with replication information.
-If this peer is unable replicate e.g. the sitter service goes back into maintenance, postgres dumps core, or you still don't see replication state, Then you'll need to rebuild this peer via `# manatee-rebuild`
+If this peer is unable replicate e.g. the sitter service goes back into maintenance, postgres dumps core, or you still don't see replication state, Then you'll need to rebuild this peer via `# manatee-adm rebuild`

-## manatee-stat Shows No peers.
+## manatee-adm status Shows No peers.
 ```json
 {
     "sdc": {}